Fracking: the facts

 The politics of fracking in the UK

-The UK Government has been trying to push fracking on England since the former Chancellor, George Osborne announced that he wanted a “dash for gas” and for Britain to be at the centre of the European shale gas industry in 2012.
+The UK Government has been trying to push fracking on England since the former Chancellor George Osborne announced in 2012 that he wanted a “dash for gas”, and for Britain to be at the centre of the European shale gas industry.

-One thing that’s been absolutely central to stopping fracking so far in the UK is people everywhere rising up, joining and creating anti-fracking groups and campaigning locally to stop it.
+One thing that’s been absolutely central to the 2019 UK moratorium on fracking is people everywhere rising up, joining and creating anti-fracking groups and campaigning locally to stop it.
 Wherever fracking has been proposed, local people have opposed it and councils have largely followed suit.

-As the Westminster government tries to bulldoze fracking through the planning system, this isn’t the approach taken everywhere.
-As the risks of fracking become more well-known, countries and states are putting in place bans and moratoriums (suspensions).
+As the risks of fracking become more well-known, countries and states are putting in place bans and moratoriums.

 This includes Wales, the Netherlands, Germany, France, and Bulgaria.
 Following a 2-year moratorium, fracking was banned in New York State after the Public Health Commissioner concluded there are “significant” risks to public health.